NorthStarUAS/fmu-ardupilot-ecosystem-legacy/README.md

   communicating with host computer and logging.
 Supports C++ and python compatible messages.
 It is like a mavlink-lite, and very lite.

+* University of Minnesota, Aerospace Engineering and Mechanics, UAV lab 15-state EKF (and magnetometer version.)
+Designed to run continuously and ubiquitously.

 ## Short term notes to self: